 Want to remember this article?
 Save this Summertime Patio Entertaining at Home article to your favorite board on Pinterest.

 Thank you so much Anne for sharing these patio entertaining at-home tips with us.
 We’re inspired to get right to work refreshing our summer playlists, chilling some wine and gathering around our patio table.
+Discover more ideas for planning a vineyard-side dinner party for friends here.

 SHOP THE WINE & COUNTRY STORE